dhthwy/r/README.md

 # r

+"The States guy never did apologize.
+The meeting ultimately never happened as he lost all credibility with the Norway dude.

+Apparently the States guy also said he had an 'attitude problem,' as the Norway person didn't take kindly to that level of carelessness."

 "About two decades long ago, I knew this business fella from Norway.

 He had a big dream.
 So big it meant everything to him.
 He dumped much of his savings into it.